-- In the General section of the dialog, you can set the Primary button orientation (left or right). - In the Mouse section of the dialog, use Mouse Speed to adjust the sensitivity of the mouse pointer. - In the Touchpad section of the dialog, you can turn the touchpad on and off.
+- In the General section of the dialog, you can set the Primary button orientation (left or right). - In the Mouse section of the dialog, use Mouse Speed to adjust the sensitivity of the mouse pointer.
+With Natural Scrolling you can set the direction in which the content moves, when scrolling with the mouse.
+When natural scrolling is turned off, the content moves up when pushing the scroll wheel down.
+When natural scrolling is turned on, the content moves in the same direction as the mouse wheel. - In the Touchpad section of the dialog, you can turn the touchpad on and off.
 Use Touchpad Speed to adjust the sensitivity of the touchpad pointer.
-You can also disable the touchpad while typing and enable clicks by tapping the touchpad. - To test your settings, click Test Your Settings and try the pointing device.
+You can also disable the touchpad while typing and enable clicks by tapping the touchpad.